Extracts from the Internet

 Mass composition of ultra-high energy cosmic rays (UHECR)

 The origin of UHECR is not yet quite clear, although processes in active galactic nuclei are considered as a possible mechanism of their production.
-The Pierre Auger Collaboration used new methods to be used in new investigations of the mass composition of UHECR atomic nuclei up to energies of 1020 eV [16].
+The Pierre Auger Collaboration used new methods in new investigations of the mass composition of UHECR atomic nuclei up to energies of 1020 eV [16].
 First, correlations between the data of fluorescence telescopes and surface detectors were established and then the UHECR mass composition was found from the joint data with the help of machine learning algorithms.
 The investigation has shown that UHECR nuclei become heavier as the energy increases within the range of 5 × 1019-1020 eV, and their composition becomes more homogeneous (the fluctuation of composition decreases from event to event).
 A somewhat different result was obtained at the Telescope Array detector, suggesting that at an energy of ≈ 1019 eV the nuclei are rather heavy, then to ≈ 1020 eV they become on the average lighter, and at >1020 eV the mass spectrum becomes heavier again [17].
 [16] Halim A A et al. et al. arXiv:2406.06315 [astro-ph.HE] [17] Abbasi R U et al. arXiv:2406.19287 [astro-ph.HE]

 News feed